Saweetie shares playful new single ‘Icy Chain’

 The playful, freewheeling anthem arrived on digital platforms yesterday (November 19) as an early treat before the rapper performs it live on the show this weekend.

 ‘Icy Chain’ is produced by Dr. Luke, Rocco Did It Again!, and Lil Aaron.
 The track marks the third collaboration between Saweetie and Dr. Luke, after January’s Doja Cat collaboration ‘Best Friend’ and 2020 single ‘Tap In’.
-The producer has an ongoing legal battle with Kesha.
+The producer has an ongoing legal battle with Kesha, after she sued him in 2014, alleging emotional abuse and sexual assault.

 The track is the latest from Saweetie as she continues to prepare her long-awaited debut album ‘Pretty Bitch Music’.
 Listen to it below.